BenASwenson/devops/README.md

         -Under Manufacturer choose Oracle Corporation and under Network Service, choose VirtualBox NDIS6 Bridged Networking driver

-- Create file 'Vagrantfile' inside your designated project folder -paste in the following:
+- Create file 'Vagrantfile' inside your designated project folder
+    - you can also create this file in your terminal inside project folder with command `vagrant init` -paste in the following:

     Vagrant.configure("2") do |config|